SCIInstitute/ShapeWorks/Documentation/ShapeWorksCommands/ShapeWorksCommands.md

 ```

-**Description:** threholds image into binary label based on upper and lower intensity bounds given by user
+**Description:** thresholds image into binary label based on upper and lower intensity bounds given by user

 **Options:**